NilssonOpel/SmallC/README.md

 # SmallC

-Hopefully a 64bit version of Hendrix' SmallC
+Will hopefully become a 64bit version of Hendrix' SmallC